 Choose your Dirty Boar weapon

 The most important part(s) of the bike are the tyres.
-Most of the riding will be on hard-packed dirt or gravel roads.
-For this we recommend at least 32-33mm cyclocross tyres.
+Most of the ride will be on hard-packed dirt or gravel roads (and they DON'T turn into mud when it rains).

-The tyre profile doesn't need to be rough.
-Most of the roads will be hard-packed so the profile should give a good balance between grip and speed.
-A diamond-shape or small knobbie profiles should be enough.
-If possible some extra grip at the edge of the profile will help you in some of the slippery corners.
+Because it's hard-packed gravel, the tyre profile doesn't need to be rough.
+Most of the roads will be hard-packed so, even when it rains a lot (like in 2017), you don't need mud-profile.
+A diamond-shape or small knobble profile should be enough (some people even used semi-slick tyres in 2017).
+If possible some extra knobs at the edge of the profile will help you if the corners should be slippery.

 How many gears do I need to bring?